 The following summary is qualified in its entirety by the more detailed information and historical and pro forma financial statements appearing elsewhere in this Prospectus and should be read only in conjunction with the entire Prospectus.
+Unless otherwise specified, the information in this Prospectus assumes that the Underwriters' overallotment option is not exercised.
 For ease of reference, a glossary of certain terms used in this Prospectus is included as Appendix C to this Prospectus.

-Ferrellgas Partners, L.P. (the "Partnership") is a Delaware limited partnership which recently acquired and now operates the propane business and assets of Ferrellgas, Inc. (the "Company" or "Ferrellgas").
+Ferrellgas Partners, L.P. (the "Partnership") is a Delaware limited partnership recently formed to acquire and operate the propane business and assets of Ferrellgas, Inc. (the "Company" or "Ferrellgas").
 Ferrellgas is the general partner (the "General Partner") of the Partnership and a wholly owned subsidiary of Ferrell Companies, Inc. ("Ferrell").
 Ferrell was founded in 1939 as a single retail propane outlet in Atchison, Kansas, and has grown principally through the acquisition of retail propane operations throughout the United States.
-The Partnership believes that it is the third largest retail marketer of propane in the United States, based on gallons sold, serving more than 600,000 residential, industrial/commercial and agricultural customers in 45 states and the District of Columbia through approximately 416 retail outlets and 226 satellite locations in 36 states (some outlets serve an interstate market).
-The Partnership's largest market concentrations are in the Midwest, Great Lakes and Southeast regions of the United States.
-Ferrellgas has historically operated in areas of strong retail market competition, which has required it to develop and implement strict capital expenditure and operating standards in its existing and acquired retail propane operations in order to control operating costs.
+The Company believes that it is the third largest retail marketer of propane in the United States, based on gallons sold, serving more than 600,000 residential, industrial/commercial and agricultural customers in 45 states and the District of Columbia through approximately 416 retail outlets and 226 satellite locations in 36 states (some outlets serve an interstate market).
+The Company's largest market concentrations are in the Midwest, Great Lakes and Southeast regions of the United States.
+The Company operates in areas of strong retail market competition, which has required it to develop and implement strict capital expenditure and operating standards in its existing and acquired retail propane operations in order to control operating costs.
 This effort has resulted in upgrades in the quality of its field managers, the application of strong return on asset benchmarks and improved productivity methodologies.

-Ferrellgas' retail propane sales volumes were approximately 553 million, 496 million and 482 million gallons during the fiscal years ended July 31, 1993, 1992 and 1991, respectively.
+The Company's retail propane sales volumes were approximately 553 million, 496 million and 482 million gallons during the fiscal years ended July 31, 1993, 1992 and 1991, respectively.
 Earnings before depreciation, amortization, interest and taxes ("EBITDA") were \$89.4 million, \$87.6 million and \$99.2 million for the fiscal years ended July 31, 1993, 1992 and 1991, respectively.
 EBITDA for the twelve months ended April 30, 1994 was \$98.6 million.
-Ferrellgas' net losses for the fiscal years ended July 31, 1993 and 1992 were \$0.8 million and \$11.7 million, respectively, and its net earnings for the fiscal year ended July 31, 1991 were \$2.0 million.
+The Company's net losses for the fiscal years ended July 31, 1993 and 1992 were \$0.8 million and \$11.7 million, respectively, and its net earnings for the fiscal year ended July 31, 1991 were \$2.0 million.
 Net earnings for the nine month periods ended April 30, 1994 and 1993 were \$19.5 million and \$12.8 million, respectively.
-For a discussion of the seasonality of the Partnership's operations, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-General."
+For a discussion of the seasonality of the Company's operations, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-General."